-Students who are absent must make arrangements to make up the training and any tests/exams.
+Students who are absent must make arrangements to complete the missing hours, training, and any tests/exams.
+The arrangements must be made with the instructor and the assignments must be completed within the respective time assigned by the instructor.

 Clock Hours